 Being dependable is one of the essential characteristics yet often overlooked characteristics of a good father.

-Sometimes it’s hard to understand our child or listen to them talk about the importance of this toy over their latest TV show, but it’s very important to show interest in their interests and listen to them as they talk to you.
+Sometimes it’s hard to understand our children or listen to them talk about the importance of this toy over their latest TV show, but it’s essential to show interest in their interests and listen to them as they talk to you.

-This will help them to see themselves as important and improve their communication skills.
-In fact, research has shown that regular interaction between dad and child contributes to cognitive development.
+This will help them see themselves as important and improve their communication skills.
+For example, research has shown that regular interaction between dad and child contributes to cognitive development.

 So the next time your child shows you their latest scribble or invites you to a tea party, make sure you pay attention!